 The Town Serjeant places chains of office on the shoulders of the incoming Mayor and their consort.
 The new Mayor's speech of acceptance usually indicates a theme for the year, reflected in the choice of charities that they intend to actively support.

-The Civic Officer maintains the civic diary and regularly circulates the Mayor's engagements to the media.
 The Mayor's Parlour is the Town Hall office where the Mayor works, as well as the reception suite for visitors.
 The city regalia is also displayed there and represents gifts to the town as well as items of the city's heritage.

 The Mayor’s charities and events

 Throughout the Mayoral year, the Mayor and Mayoress will hold various fundraising events in order to raise money for their chosen charities.
+A list of those events will be displayed below as available.

 Upcoming events